tnichols217/notes/STAT 345/Textbook/3 - Common Distributions.md

 ## Normal $(\mu,\sigma^2)$

-Can be used to approximate many different kinds of distributions as their
+Can be used to approximate many different kinds of distributions as their population sizes increase.

 Given $-\infty<x<\infty;\quad -\infty<\mu<\infty;\quad\sigma>0$